philomusica/philomusica-website/content/join/_index.md

       Not necessarily but it does obviously help.
 What is more important is that you are able to follow simple instructions and that you have “an ear” for music i.e. you can hear a tune and reproduce it.

       ### Will I have to pass an audition?
-      No, there are no auditions to join Philomusica, instead we have a one month trial period in which we decide about you and you decide about us.
+      No, there are no auditions to join Philomusica, instead there is a trial period in which we decide about you and you decide about us.
 During that period you will be asked to sing a short piece of your choice to our Conductor in private but only if she needs to assess the range of your voice.

       ### How often are concerts held?
       Philomusica normally holds about 12 concerts per year, two of which are performed with our own orchestra.
 The orchestral concerts are held in larger venues such as Tewkesbury Abbey, Pershore Abbey, Gloucester Cathedral and Cheltenham Town Hall.
 Other concerts are held in a variety of venues throughout Gloucestershire and Worcestershire.